G.NA

-Gina Jane Choi (born September 13, 1987), better known by her stage name G.NA, is a Canadian and American singer, songwriter and actress based in South Korea.
+Gina Jane Choi (born September 13, 1987), better known by her stage name G.NA, is a Canadian singer, songwriter and actress based in South Korea.
 She released her debut EP, Draw G's First Breath, on July 14, 2010.

 As a solo artist, she released one studio album, four extended plays, fifteen singles (including seven as a featured artist).
 She also released six OSTs.

 Early life and education

-Gina Jane Choi was born on September 13, 1987, in Edmonton, Alberta, Canada.
+Gina Jane Choi, Korean name Choi Ji-na, was born on September 13, 1987, in Edmonton, Alberta, Canada.
 She graduated from Fraser Heights Secondary School in Surrey, British Columbia.

 Career

 G.NA was originally set to debut as the leader of girl group Five Girls under Good Entertainment.
 However, the group disbanded shortly before their scheduled debut in 2007 due to Good Entertainment's financial troubles and the members all left for separate Korean entertainment agencies; Choi joined Cube Entertainment.